The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 {\bf \em ForcedWarpMeta} Contains the metadata related to a sky-aligned distortion corrected {\em warp} image, upon which forced photometry is performed.
 The astrometric and photometric calibration of the {\em warp} image are listed.

 0.1cm {\bf \em ForcedWarpMeasurement} Contains single epoch forced photometry of individual measurements of objects detected in the stacked images.
 The identifiers connecting the measurement back to the original image and to the object association are provided.
-PSF, aperture, and \citet{Kron1980} photometry are included, along with sky and detector coordinate positions.
+PSF, total aperture-based, and \citet{Kron1980} photometry are included, along with sky and detector coordinate positions.

 0.1cm {\bf \em ForcedWarpMasked} Contains an entry for objects detected in the stacked images which were in the footprint of a single epoch exposure, but for which there are no unmasked pixels at that epoch.